cs2113-f24/cs2113-f24.github.io/wrkshts/J10-wrksht.md

 |Included sufficient debug print statements that convincingly explain/tell a story of how the fault was found, based on the explanation above | 25 |
 |Correctly fixed the fault and passes all test cases | 25 |

+Students must be present for the full lab session, and spend that time completing this assignment, in order to receive credit.

 ## Submission

 Create a tar file from the folder you are working in by running the following command in the terminal: